-13.1.1 To provide regular permanent employees subject to disciplinary actions with all rights to which they are entitled under the Constitution of the United States, the Constitution of the State of California, and state and federal law including California Government Code.
+- 13.1.1 To provide regular permanent employees subject to disciplinary actions with all rights to which they are entitled under the Constitution of the United States, the Constitution of the State of California, and state and federal law including California Government Code. - 13.1.2 To provide an orderly procedure for notice, pre action response meetings (Skelly), and appeals from disciplinary action.

+13.2 Definitions.

-- To provide an orderly procedure for notice, pre-action response meetings (Skelly), administrative review of minor disciplinary action and formal hearing on appeal of major disciplinary action. - 13.2 Definitions. - 13.2.1 Just Cause.
-Disciplinary action may only be brought against a permanent employee for the causes outlined in County Code Section 2-6.47. - Appointing Authority.
-The Board of Supervisors, a County officer, the Director of Human Resources, a Department Head, or any person or group of persons having the power pursuant to law to make an appointment to any position in a specified department for the County or any person designated by an Appointing Authority to act on his/her behalf. - Major Disciplinary Actions.
-Actions taken against a regular permanent employee by the Appointing Authority for just cause which include discharge, demotion, reduction in pay or suspension without pay for more than sixteen (16) hours for the same cause within any twelve (12) month period, or other discipline for which the law mandates notice and an opportunity for a hearing. - Minor Disciplinary Actions.
-Actions taken against a regular permanent employee by the Appointing Authority for cause which include written reprimand, disciplinary transfer, disciplinary suspension with pay, or suspension without pay up to and including sixteen (16) hours for the same cause within any twelve (12) month period. - 13.2.5 Parties.
-The affected employee, the Association, the Appointing Authority, or other members of supervision and management. - 13.2.6 Response (Skelly) Meeting.
-An informal meeting in which the employee has the opportunity to respond to proposed charges prior to action. - 13.2.7 Hearing.
-A formal hearing held following an appeal of an employee of disciplinary action taken by an Appointing Authority. - 13.2.8 Notice.
-Notice shall be given by personal delivery or by certified mail or, upon mutual agreement of the parties, by fax followed by regular mail. - 13.2.9 Service/Receipt of Notices/Orders.
+13.2.1 Just Cause.
+Disciplinary action may only be brought against a permanent employee for the causes outlined in County Personnel Rules and Regulations.

+- 13.2.2 Appointing Authority.
+The Board of Supervisors, a County officer, the Director of Human Resources, a Department Head, or any person or group of persons having the power pursuant to law to make an appointment to any position in a specified department for the County or any person designated by an Appointing Authority to act on the Appointing Authority's behalf. - 13.2.3 Disciplinary Actions.
+Actions taken against a regular permanent employee by the Appointing Authority for just cause including written reprimands, punitive transfers, discharge, demotion, reduction in pay or suspension without pay, or other discipline for which the law mandates notice and an opportunity for a hearing. - 13.2.4 Parties.
+The affected employee, the Association, the Appointing Authority, or other members of supervision and management. - 13.2.5 Response (Skelly) Meeting.
+An informal meeting in which the employee has the opportunity to respond to proposed charges prior to action. - 13.2.6 Hearing.
+A formal hearing held following an appeal of an employee of final disciplinary action taken by an Appointing Authority. - 13.2.7 Notice.
+Notice shall be given by personal delivery or by certified mail or, upon mutual agreement of the parties, by fax followed by regular mail. - 13.2.8 Service/Receipt of Notices/Orders.
 The date of service/receipt of notices/orders shall be that date when the notice/order is actually received by the employee or that date when the last good faith effort at delivery is made and confirmed.
-Avoidance of service shall not waive time limits specified within this section. - 13.2.10 Day.
-Calendar day unless otherwise specified.

-13.3 Time Limits.
+Avoidance of service shall not waive time limits specified within this section. - 13.2.9 Day.
+Calendar day unless otherwise specified. - 13.3 Time Limits.